 Operating Cash Flow.
 Our cash flows provided by operations for the years ended December 31, 2022, 2021, 2020 were \$4,355 million, \$4,090 million, and \$1,578 million respectively.
-The increase in cash provided by operating activities of \$265 million in 2022 as compared to 2021 is primarily attributable to increased cash inflows associated with the change in funds withheld from reinsurers of \$1,206 million, increased cash inflows associated with the change in future policy benefits of \$557 million, increased cash inflows associated with the change in reinsurance recoverable of \$145 million and the increase in cash inflows associated with the change in income taxes of \$43 million, partially offset by the decrease in pre-tax earnings in 2022 of \$1,290 million, increased cash outflows associated with the decrease in the reserve for title claims losses of \$333 million and the timing of receipts and payments of prepaid assets, payables, receivables and income taxes.
-The increase in cash provided by operating activities of \$2,512 million in 2021 as compared to 2020 is primarily attributable to the increase in pre-tax earnings in 2021, non-cash valuation changes in equity, preferred and derivative securities of \$821 million, increased cash inflows associated with the change in future policy benefits of \$726 million, increased cash inflows associated with the change in funds withheld from reinsurers of \$865 million, partially offset by gains on sales of investments and other assets of \$668 million, increased cash outflows associated with increased deferred policy acquisition costs and deferred sales inducements of \$409 million and the timing of receipts and payments of prepaid assets, payables, receivables and income taxes.
-The primary driver of the increased cash flows associated with the change in future policy benefits in 2021 as compared to 2020 was cash received for PRT transactions associated with our F&G seement.
+The increase in cash provided by operating activities of \$265 million in 2022 as compared to 2021 is primarily attributable to increased cash inflows associated with the change in funds withheld from reinsurers of \$1,206 million, increased cash inflows associated with the change in future policy benefits of \$557 million, increased cash inflows from the net decrease in trade receivables of \$298 million, increased cash inflows associated with the change in reinsurance recoverable of \$145 million and the increase in cash inflows associated with the change in income taxes of \$43 million, partially offset by the decrease in pre-tax earnings in 2022 of \$1,290 million, increased cash outflows associated with the decrease in the reserve for title claims losses of \$333 million and the timing of receipts and payments of prepaid assets, payables, receivables and income taxes.
+The increase in cash provided by operating activities of \$2,512 million in 2021 as compared to 2020 is primarily attributable to the increase in pre-tax earnings in 2021, non-cash valuation changes in equity, preferred and derivative securities of \$821 million, increased cash inflows associated with the change in funds withheld from reinsurers of \$865 million, partially offset by gains on sales of investments and other assets of \$668 million, increased cash outflows associated with increased deferred policy acquisition costs and deferred sales inducements of \$409 million and the timing of receipts and payments of prepaid assets, payables, receivables, receivables and income taxes.
+The primary driver of the increased cash outflows associated with the change in funds withheld from reinsurers of \$865 million, partially offset by gains on sales of investments and other assets of \$668 million, increased cash outflows associated with increased deferred policy acquisition costs and deferred sales inducements of \$409 million and the timing of receipts and payments of prepaid assets, payables, receivables and income taxes.
+The primary driver of the increased cash flows associated with the change in future policy benefit

 Investing Cash Flows.
 Our cash used in investing activities for the years ended December 31, 2022, 2021, and 2020 were \$10,524 million, \$7,449 million, and \$2,331 million, respectively.
-The increase in cash used in investing activities in 2022 as compared to 2021 of \$3,075 million is primarily associated with decreased cash inflows from proceeds from sales, calls and maturities of investment securities of \$3,456 million, net purchases of short-term investment securities of \$266 million in 2021, partially offset by decreased cash outflows for additional investments in unconsolidated affiliates of \$669 million and decreased cash outflows for purchases of investment securities of \$11,055 million, increased investment in unconsolidated affiliates of \$1,419 million, partially offset by increased proceeds from sales, calls and maturities of investment securities of \$11,055 million, increased distributions from unconsolidated affiliates of \$250 million and reduced cash outflows associated with acquisitions of \$818 million.
+The increase in cash used in investing activities in 2022 as compared to 2021 of \$3,075 million is primarily associated with decreased cash inflows from proceeds from sales, calls and maturities of investment securities of \$3,456 million, net purchases of short-term investment securities of \$2,571 million in 2022 as compared to proceeds from sales and maturities of short-term investment securities of \$2,666 million in 2021, partially offset by decreased cash outflows for additional investments in unconsolidated affiliates of \$669 million and decreased cash outflows for purchases of investment securities of \$2,866 million.
+The increase in cash used in investing activities of \$5,118 million in 2021 as compared to 2020 is primarily associated with increased purchases of investment securities of \$11,055 million, increased investment in unconsolidated affiliates of \$11,055 million, increased investment in unconsolidated affiliates of \$1,419 million, partially offset by increased proceeds from sales, calls and maturities of investment securities of \$6,204 million, increased distributions from unconsolidated affiliates of \$250 million and reduced cash outflows associated with acquisitions of \$818 million.